rwslinkman/articles/online-farm-data.md

 To create an `app` in Google AppEngine, you just run the following command.
 You can find my `app.yaml` configuration below that keeps the instance scale to a minimum.
 It has the smallest instance type and the smallest automatic scaling set up.
-I picked NodeJS 8 as the `runtime` so the AppEngine instance will have that automatically installed and will look for an `app.js` file to run.
+I picked NodeJS 8 as the `runtime` so the AppEngine instance will have that automatically installed.
+After booting, it will look for an `app.js` file to run.
 Once it is found, it will be executed and you can run your NodeJS app from that point on!

 ```